ovtfernandes/js-nn/README.md

 A project made in pure Javascript for studying neural network.

-It was designed following the tutorial in (this youtube playlist)[https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh].
+It was designed following the tutorial in [this youtube playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh).

 ## ML5-* Projects

-Neural Network examples made following (this youtube playlist)[https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y].
+Neural Network examples made following [this youtube playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y).

-## Next step
+## Next steps

-- [X] Follow (this tutorial)[https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y] and learn to use ml5js.
+- [X] Follow [this tutorial](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y) and learn to use ml5js.
-- [ ] Start some simple projects using this library.
+- [ ] Start some simple projects using ml5js and/or this library.